 Sig is the 2012 Speaker of the Year award recipient from Emory Pelham Education Foundation.
 Mr. Mosley received his Bachelor of Business Administration from Emory University in 1968.
 Hobbies include coin collecting, wine and reading.

-Max Garcia, Chief Information Security Officer, PrimeRevenue, Inc
+Max Garcia, Chief Information Security Officer, Financial Services Division, NCR Corporation

-David Katz is a partner at Adams and Reese LLP in Atlanta, Georgia.
+David Katz is shareholder and named partner at Weissmann Zucker Euster + Katz P.C. in Atlanta, Georgia.
 His practice encompasses privacy law and compliance, data security, data management and data governance, vendor management, corporate governance, crisis management, regulatory compliance and ethics.
 In addition to his work with clients in the areas of cybersecurity, technology, data protection and privacy, David is a prolific author and in-demand speaker on these topics.
 His thought leadership in this area has reached audiences nationally and globally.
 Prior to entering private practice, David served as senior legal counsel and privacy manager in the corporate law department, advising Aaron’s, Inc., a Fortune 1000 publicly traded company.
 He also served as a Senior Assistant District Attorney for the Office of the District Attorney for Fulton County, and as a Senior Assistant State’s Attorney – Firearms Enforcement Violence Enforcement (F.I.V.E.)
 Division in the Office of the State’s Attorney for Baltimore City and as Assistant State’s Attorney in the Narcotics Division and District Court Division.
 David also served his country as Captain in the Judge Advocate General Corps in the United States Army Reserves.
-David earned his J.D. from the University of Baltimore School of Law.
+David is an ordained Rabbi, receiving his smicha certificate from Rabbi Nachman Wilhelm, David earned his J.D. from the University of Baltimore School of Law.